tttapa/Projects/Arduino/Python/ShiftRegisterLEDControl/README.md

 second, and so on.

-I used 3 shift registers chained together, but you can use any number, just change it in the Arduino code and in the Python script.
+I used 3 shift registers chained together, but you can use any number, just change it in the Arduino code, and change the amount of data is being sent in the Python script.

 The output enable pins should be connected to ground.